Evan-Economou/CSCI598-Semester-Project/README.md

 - Check Frontend: http://localhost:3000 (should show the application)

 **If analysis is slow (>10 seconds):**
-- This is normal for the first analysis while the LLM loads
+- This is normal due to Ollama response time
-- Subsequent analyses should be 1-2 seconds

 **For detailed documentation:**
 - See `GRADING_GUIDE.md` for a 10-minute walkthrough with expected outputs